 This past week I learned something.
-After four negative pregnancy tests and only one month left to try I decided to talk to my hubs about IVF and having my eggs harvested to maybe have a surrogate one day.
+After four negative pregnancy tests and only one month left to try, I decided to talk to my hubs about IVF and having my eggs harvested to maybe have a surrogate one day.
 Turns out the hubs doesn’t believe in IVF or surrogacy.
 Hum.
-Now obviously before we got married I asked him about adoption, and talked to him about the fact I may not be able to have kids.
-The month before we got engaged I had my third surgery so he knew I may not be able to have kids.
-We had sort of a whirlwind romance by some standers.
+Now obviously before we got married I asked him about adoption and talked to him about the fact I may not be able to have kids.
+The month before we got engaged, I had my third surgery so he knew I may not be able to have kids.
+We had sort of a whirlwind romance to bystanders.
 We dated exactly eight months to the day that we got engaged.
-I can’t say for sure that I would ever do surrogacy because the thoughts of someone else getting to carry my baby would be hard, IVF I knew we didn’t have the money for but to hear him say no was kind of shocking.
+I can’t say for sure that I would ever do surrogacy, because the thoughts of someone else getting to carry my baby would be hard.
+I knew we didn’t have the money for IVF, but to hear him say ‘no’ was kind of shocking.
 But those aren’t really two subjects that come up on the first date, or second..
 I actually am not sure when that would come up.
-So I am now wondering if we had more time, if we weren’t under this extreme time strain, if we had a year or more to consider other options, what would my responsive have been?
-As it turns out we don’t have the time so I haven’t put too much energy into exploring this question.
+So I am now wondering, if we had more time, if we weren’t under this extreme time strain, if we had a year or more to consider other options, what would my response have been?
+As it turns out, we don’t have the time, so I haven’t put too much energy into exploring this question.

 Hugs and pain free wishes!

 This article is intended to convey general educational information and should not be relied upon as a substitute for professional healthcare advice.